KriShBot526/Stone-paper-scissors/README.md

 # How to Play the Game ⁉️
 There are 2 competitors in the game, a user and a computer.
 Our opponent is random according to our choice it waits for its result against us by offering a choice.
 If he uses a good employee from us, he gets 1 point.
 If we win our score increases by 1.
 If it is equal, the game continues without changing anything.
 The states of the structures relative to each other is as follows:

-Rock - Paper: Paper
+1. Rock - Paper: Paper
-Rock - Scissor: Rock
+2. Rock - Scissors: Stone
-Rock - Rock: Draw
+3. Rock - Rock: Draw
+4. Paper - Paper: Draw
+5. Paper - Scissors: Scissors
+6. Paper - Rock: Paper
+7. Scissors - Paper: Scissors
+8. Scissors - Scissors: Draw
+9. Scissors - Rock: Stone